sfyr111/rcrash/README.md

 - Each chapter's demo file and documentation are directly linked for easy access.
 - It is recommended to use this project together with the [Rust Book](https://doc.rust-lang.org/book/).
+- Note that printing for enums is now manual (no Debug).
 - Contributions, feedback, and additional chapters are welcome!